Ilesal/BCI_Analysis/README.md

-# EEG_based BCI using Emotiv Epoc X and Visual Imagery
+# EEG-based BCI using Emotiv Epoc X and Visual Imagery

 In this project, I explored the feasibility of using Emotiv EPoc X to record a potential BCI control strategy based on the emergent Visual Imagery (VI) paradigm.